On Tuesday, the 3rd of April, I was doing math in my…

 Sitemap SEO Tools generates an SEO HTML sitemap, allows you to edit your generated XML sitemap, and controls where search engines crawl by adding NoIndex/NoFollow meta tags to a wide range of pages on your store.

-It also helps you remove Shopify stores’ dreaded duplicate content issues.
+It also helps you remove the dreaded duplicate content issues in Shopify stores.

 HTML sitemap

 Create an SEO-friendly HTML sitemap to help your store rank.
 An HTML sitemap tells search engines where to crawl, speeding up indexing.
-It also allows customers to search for items in your store and allows link juice to flow freely.
+It also lets customers search for items in your store and let juice flow freely.

 XML Sitemap